IUS-CS/project-dsavy/doc/sprint5.md

   This sprint, we completed:

   * Improving animation and functionality of insertion sort
   * Testing more user interface tests
   * Adding the recursion algorithm
+  * Updating the home page

   Here are screenshots of what we did: